kaokei/di/docs/guide/COMPARE.md

 ✅ Injecting a constant or dynamic value

-✅ Injecting a class constructor

 ✅ Activation handler

 ✅ Deactivation handler

-✅ Post Construct decorator
+✅ PostConstruct decorator and PreDestroy decorator

 ✅ Support for hierarchical DI systems